 What Is The LUFS Standard?

 The “LUFS” stands for Loudness Unit Full Scale.
 Where Full Scale = 0dB.
-Developed by the International Telecommunications Union and adopted by most broadcasters and many governments are including this standard in broadcasting legislation.
+Developed by the International Telecommunications Union and adopted by most broadcasters and governments, this standard is included in broadcasting legislation.

 Is LUFS The Same As RMS?